Well-separated soliton-antisoliton pairs with an adjoint Higgs field in 4D space: Soliton-antisoliton configuration

 Since the approximations in ansatz~(\ref{pairansatz}) does not hold when soliton and antisoliton are close, we cannot determine the nature of their interaction at close separations.
 Therefore, the existence of the static saddle point particle is uncertain.

-Next, we discuss the question: what is the scale transformation of the soliton-antisoliton states?
-Following the convention in Ref.~\cite{manton}, the Euclidean action with ansatz~(\ref{pairansatz}) is decomposed into three parts: i) the Higgs potential part $E_0$, corresponding to the second term in Eq.~(\ref{action}); ii) the covariant momentum part $E_2$, corresponding to the first term in Eq.~(\ref{action}); and iii) the gauge part $E_4$, corresponding to the third term in Eq.~(\ref{action}).
-While $s$ is large enough, $E_0$ and $E_2$ are almost independent on $s$ and their average values are listed in the sixth and seventh columns of Table~\ref{numerical}.
+Next, we discuss the scaling transformation of the soliton-antisoliton pairs.
+The setting of the separation distance $s$ challenges the assumption of traditional scaling argument because $s$ is different after a scaling transformation.
+Like in Sec.~\ref{sec3}, the Euclidean action with ansatz~(\ref{pairansatz}) is decomposed into $E_0$, $E_2$ and $E_4$.
+While $s$ is large enough, $E_0$ and $E_2$ are almost independent on $s$ and their average values are listed in the sixth and seventh columns of Table~\ref{pair_numerical}.
 Due to Eqs.~(\ref{largeRaction}), (\ref{restintegral}), and (\ref{mainpairaction}),